Professor Alicja Rudnicka is a Professor in Statistical Epidemiology in the Population Health Research Institute.

 Professor Alicja Rudnicka’s recent research has focused on retinal vessel imaging in relation to health outcomes, in particular type 2 diabetes (T2D) and cardiovascular disease.
 Working with colleagues from St George’s (Professors Owen, Strachan, Whincup), Kingston University (Professor Barman and Dr Welikala) and Moorfield’s Eye Hospital (Professor Paul Foster), supported by grants from the MRC and BHF, a fully automated retinal image analyses software (QUARTZ) has been developed, which provides a rich quantification of the shape and size of retinal vessels (i.e., vessel tortuosity and width).
 The software has been used to process high-resolution fundus images from two large population based cohorts, including UK Biobank and the European Prospective Investigation of Cancer (EPIC) in Norfolk.
 Findings have shown that T2D risk factors and prevalent T2D are more strongly associated with the morphology of retinal venules, both in terms of width and tortuosity, while coronary risk factors have a greater influence on arteriolar width.
 The utility of retinal vessel characteristics in predicting chronic disease outcomes using prognostic risk modelling is a particular area of interest, and a priority area of research within the Population Health Research Institute.

 Stemming from this retinal vasculometry work, Professor Rudnicka has also been involved in a HTA funded project, which showed that automated artificial intelligence enable retinal image analysis software can provide accurate identification of diabetic retinopathy among patients with diabetes attending for annual screening for eye disease, and has the potential to halve the workload for human graders, potentially offering large costs savings to the NHS (see https://www.ncbi.nlm.nih.gov/books/NBK401895/).
 This has led to Professor Rudnicka being part of a multi-disciplinary team (including colleagues from Moorfield’s Eye Hospital, and the Homerton University Hospital) reporting to the Public Health England’s Research Advisory Group and NHS England (London) on the utility of using machine learning software within the NHS Diabetic Eye Screening Programme, to partially replace manual human grading of retinal images.
+Recently Professor Rudnicka (PI) secured funding from NHSX and the Health Foundation and enabled by the National Institute for Health Research (NIHR) to validate the performance of AI retinal image analysis systems that could be used in the NHS Diabetic Eye Screening Programme (DESP) in different subgroups of the population.
+In parallel, the perceptions, acceptability and expectations of health care professionals and people with diabetes will be evaluated in relation to the application of AI systems within the NHS DESP.
+This study will provide evidence of effectiveness and safety prior to potential commissioning and deployment within the NHS.

 In addition to the work outlined above Professor Rudnicka is involved in several projects within the Population Health Research Institute, including the ENABLE London (http://www.enable.sgul.ac.uk/) examining the effect of the built environment on physical activity levels, as well as other health behaviours, Bayesian methods for complex meta-analyses of observational studies to assess the global burden of common eye diseases, and has been involved in life course cardiorespiratory studies within other large UK based cohorts (including the National Child Development Study - 1958 birth cohort).